-Panighatta Paper Products (PPP) project and the Sukna Jute Products (SJP) were established by the Darjeeling Mary Ward Social Centre to allow young people to earn an income, learn new skills and stay in school.
+Panighatta Sewing Project and the Sukna Jute Products was established by the Darjeeling Mary Ward Social Centre to allow young people to earn an income, learn new skills and stay in school.

 - Provide vocational training skills, experience and income to the youth living in the Panighatta and Sukna Tea Garden estates.

 - Provide business management training, income generation opportunities and career guidance for female teenagers.

 - To become a sustainable and viable business.

 - Girls in the Panighatta Sewing Project were employed to make school uniforms.

 - Various awareness programs – child rights, trafficking, domestic violence and sexual harassment.

 - Girls have increased confidence and then gone on to enhance their education via completing secondary education exams, computer, guitar and archery classes.